 Beagle-proofing your home for their safety is the number one priority.

-Due to their tendencies to get into trouble, beagles can cause themselves harm by ingesting things they are not supposed to.
+Due to their tendencies to get into trouble, beagles can cause themselves harm by ingesting things they are not supposed to, leading to a variety of health issues.

 Older beagles are generally wise to eating hazardous substances, but puppy beagles are still yet to learn which items are best avoided.